Mirooz/EliteDangerousWarboard/README.md

 ## Description

 **Elite Warboard** is a comprehensive companion application designed to optimize your Elite Dangerous gaming experience.
-The application analyzes game journal files in real-time to provide detailed insights into your missions, combat activities, and mining operations.
-Whether you're focused on massacre missions, conflict zones, or mining expeditions, this dashboard helps you track progress, find opportunities, and maximize your earnings.
+The application analyzes game journal files in real-time to provide detailed insights into your missions, combat activities, mining operations, and exploration.
+Whether you're focused on massacre missions, conflict zones, mining expeditions, or deep space exploration, this dashboard helps you track progress, find opportunities, and maximize your earnings.

 ## 🎯 Main Features